rickalouani/Rancher-howto/README.md

 as you create them.
 You will have a play ground where you can take your newly made containers on test drives.

 A Kubernetes cluster is a collection of resources(hosts, storage, and great technologies(docker, SDN, CNI, RESTful API design) integrated together beautifully.Kubernetes emboddies the concept of the DATA CENTER as a computer.
 Once provisioned, Kubernetes will abstract away the complexity of managing multiple hosts and present a multinode cluster as a single entity.
-If Node affinity is not a requirement, a user would submit a desired state in the form of a yaml manifest of a workloads and the API server will schedule the workload on a node that could satisfy the requested resourses and start the workload and make sure it matches the desired state stored on ETCD.
+A user would submit a desired state of workloads in the form of a yaml manifest and the API server will store the manifest in it's data store ETCD, a c schedule the workload on a node that could satisfy the requested resourses and start the workload and make sure it matches the desired state stored on ETCD.
 The tools avaialbe for bootstraping a Kubernetes cluster such as KOPS, KUBEADM, conjure-up, and MINIKUBE are great tools for standing up a cluster, and do make the process very easy.
-However, they areCLI based, and do require Linux skills.
-For this article, I am going to use Rancher 2.0 I hope I'll convince you to give it a try.
+However, they are CLI based, and do require Linux skills.
+In this article I would love to convince you to give Rancher 2.0 a try as a tool to bootstrap a new or import an existing Kubernetes clusters and Manage them through a friendly and very intuitive WebUI or using Rancher 2.0 CLI.

 Rancher 2.0 is an opensource container orchestration platform that includes its own Kuberentes Engine RKE(Rancher Kubernetes Engine), and allows the user